Kaho Osawa

 Kaho Osawa (大澤 佳歩, Ōsawa Kaho) is a Japanese badminton player who specializes in women's doubles.
 She is affiliated with the San-in Godo Bank badminton team.
 She was a bronze medalist at the 2019 World Junior Championships, winning medals in girls' doubles with Hinata Suzuki and in mixed team event.
 Osawa has won five BWF International Challenge/Series titles.
-With partner Mai Tanabe, she has been a runner-up at two Super 300 tournaments, the 2025 Canada Open and the 2025 Macau Open.
+Partnering with Mai Tanabe, she finished as runner-up at three Super 300 tournaments in 2025: the Canada Open, the Macau Open, and the Syed Modi International.
+She reached a career-high world ranking of No. 16.

 Career

+2019: Junior career

-In 2019, Osawa won two bronze medals at the World Junior Championships in Kazan: one in girls' doubles with Hinata Suzuki and another in the mixed team event.
-That same year, she and Suzuki also won the India Junior International, a BWF Junior International Grand Prix tournament.
+In 2019, Osawa represented Japan at the World Junior Championships in Kazan, Russia.
+Partnering with Hinata Suzuki, she won a bronze medal in the girls' doubles and contributed to Japan's bronze medal in the mixed team event.
+Later that year, the duo captured the India Junior International, a BWF Junior International Grand Prix tournament.

+2022–2023: First senior international title

-On the senior circuit, she reached her first finals in 2022, finishing as a runner-up at the India International (I) with Miho Kayama and the Maldives International with Kaoru Sugiyama.
-She won her first senior title at the 2023 Vietnam International alongside Asuka Sugiyama.
+Osawa contested her first senior finals in 2022, finishing as runner-up at the India International (I) with Miho Kayama and the Maldives International with Kaoru Sugiyama.
+She claimed her maiden senior international title at the 2023 Vietnam International, partnering with Asuka Sugiyama.

+2024–2025: Three Super 300 runners-up, world top 30

-Subsequently, Osawa partnered with Mai Tanabe to win four BWF International Challenge/Series titles: the 2024 Kazakhstan International, 2024 Réunion Open, 2024 Mauritius International, and the 2025 Mexican International.
-On the 2025 BWF World Tour, Osawa and Tanabe were runners-up at two Super 300 tournaments: the Canada Open and the Macau Open.
+In 2024, Osawa formed a women's doubles partnership with Mai Tanabe.
+The pair won four BWF International Challenge/Series titles between 2024 and early 2025: the 2024 Kazakhstan International, 2024 Réunion Open, 2024 Mauritius International, and the 2025 Mexican International.

+On the 2025 BWF World Tour, Osawa and Tanabe were runners-up at three Super 300 tournaments: the Canada Open, the Macau Open, and the Syed Modi International.
 The pair also made their Super 750 debut at the Japan Open, where they were eliminated in the second round by the former world No. 1 pair of Baek Ha-na and Lee So-hee.
+Osawa reached a career-high ranking of world No. 27 on 2 December 2025.

+2026

+Osawa and Tanabe began the 2026 season by making their Super 1000 debut at the Malaysia Open.
+The pair reached the quarterfinals after defeating the third-seeded Korean duo, Kim Hye-jeong and Kong Hee-yong.
+The pair later advanced to the semifinals of the Thailand Masters and the U.S. Open.
+In July, they reached their fourth Super 300 final at the Canada Open, finishing as runners-up to compatriots Hinata Suzuki and Nao Yamakita.

+In August 2026, Osawa and Tanabe qualified to compete in the World Championships in India.
+This marked the first time since the club's founding in 1993 that the San-in Godo Bank ("Gogin") Badminton Team was represented at the tournament.